Here are the input devices available in p5play:

 touchesfor touch screen inputs

 These input devices all use the same simple functions for getting the state of an input:

 Input devices also store the state of all their inputs as properties.
 For example,

 kb.space stores how many frames the user has been pressing the space key.
 It gets reset

 p5play makes it easy to trigger the same action via different input devices using boolean logic.

-In the mini-example, the sprite turns red if you press the space key or click the mouse.
+In the mini-example, the sprite turns green if you press the space key or click the mouse.

 kb tracks nearly every key on the keyboard, including 'enter', 'backspace', and

 Note that letter input is not case sensitive.
 To check if a user is pressing shift use:

 Since the WASD keys are commonly used to control the player character's movement, you can use the direction names 'up', 'down', 'left', and 'right' to detect WASD and arrow key presses.